 Fast forward another half-hour and I was smack in the middle of a painter’s palette at Zabriskie Point.
 It was truly a remarkable journey through a thousand panoramas, and it was only a mere $20 for the entrance fee.
 I recommend camping there as well; here are plenty of sites to choose from and all options are under $25 per night!
 There are not that many places that offer such beauty with such a budget.
 And the best thing is that it doesn’t even take an infinite amount of driving to get to.
 From Las Vegas, it’s only an hour’s drive!

 Bonus: If you’re feeling adventurous you can visit Mount Whitney just a mere 80 miles away.
 That way in just one weekend get-away you can hit both the lowest and highest points in the contiguous United States.
-You can find some awesome day tours here.
+You can find some awesome day tours of Death Valley here.

 Recommended by Linda from La Dolce Fit Vita